A Day of One Hero

 A Day of One Hero, Starring Kazuki Shimizu (A DAY of one HERO 清水一希 主演, A Day of One Hero Shimizu Kazuki Shuen) is a direct-to-video film released on November 21, 2011 starring Kazuki Shimizu as himself in a mockumentary of his acting career as Don "Doc" Dogoier in the Super Sentai series Kaizoku Sentai Gokaiger.
-The film also features cameo appearances by Tokusatsu veteran actors Yoshio Yamaguchi and Nao Nagasawa.
+The film also features cameo appearances by Tokusatsu veteran actors Yoshiyuki Yamaguchi and Nao Nagasawa.

 Plot

 It is a typical day in the life of actor Kazuki Shimizu when a gun is found inside his bag, leading to all sorts of trouble for him.